 All too often, when you hear about a man who spent his life as a politician, your cynicism kicks in.
 You expect him to have made a habit of manipulation and deceit, and you assume that his career had its share of scandal.
 But Bert Coffey would prove your cynicism wrong.
 Even when it was not politically popular, Coffey held fast to his ideal of a society in which equal opportunity truly existed.
 In part because of this, the House Un-American Activities Committee targeted him as young union organizer and hindered his blazing start in the Democratic Party.

 A half a century ago, Coffey saw that there was too much social and economic inequality in Contra Costa County.
 At the time, minorities did not have equal access to the area hospitals, colleges, or proper infrastructure.
 To Coffey, this was inexcusable.
 From behind the scenes, he helped found the first local public hospital, Brookside, that served patients regardless of race and the Contra Costa Community College District to provide local youth with the opportunity for higher education.
-He even had
+He even had a hand in constructing the storm drains in south side Richmond.

 When it came time to raise funds and organize local volunteers to march in Selma and support Dr. Martin Luther King Jr., Coffey was the one.
 Later, as chairman of the California Democratic Party, he led a statewide revitalization and, despite great controversy, he gave his OK for the creation of the first gay caucus in the party.
 For Coffey, there were never any limits for the cause of equality and opportunity.